 With the April election over, the voters have elected a new partner to work with me in Ward 4.
 I’d like to wish Nick Trupiano all the best as he starts his term as alderman.
 I’ve known him for many years and believe he’ll be an asset to the Board.
 His time as a member of several city commissions will help him with his new duties right away.
 Again, I want to wish Don a happy retirement and Nick success in his new role in St. Peters.

 PREVIOUS MESSAGE FROM ALDERMAN BARCLAY:

 Thank you for your continued support.
 It’s an honor and a privilege to represent you on the St. Peters Board of Aldermen.
-With the holiday season approaching, my family and I would like to wish you a Merry Christmas and a Happy New Year.

 BACK TO THE TOP